f-ei8ht/f8/content/posts/how-i-sync-my-notes.md

 ---
 author: Saif Ali Khan
-title: "How I sync my notes"
+title: "How I sync my notes ?"
 date: 2025-02-17
 Lastmod: 2025-02-25
 description: Guide of how to sync your notes across different devices.